top of page

 Why Artist Grade Linen Panels Are Ideal for Oil Painting

 There are many things a painter can create on, but a good surface is ideal both during the painting process and long after the work leaves the studio.
 While stretched canvas is common, many artists choose panels prepared with artist grade linen for their superior performance, stability, and archival quality.
 It is what I use for my Superior and rotten work.
-In this article, I will explore why linen panels are especially well-suited for oil painting , how they improve the pa
+In this article, I will explore why linen panels are especially well-suited for oil painting, how they improve the pain

 Artist Grade Linen vs Canvas: Which Painting Surface Is Right for You?